lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.md

 If you are simply recreating the provided pipeline, you have now successfully set up your web application!

-However, let’s quickly discuss how filenames are handled and transferred (both by Unity and our Bottle app), so you are able to customise this within your future studies.
+However, let’s quickly discuss how filenames are handled and transferred (both by Unity and our Bottle app), so you are able to customise this within your future projects.

 ![](../../assets/images/server6.png)

 **Adding a filename to transferred data**
 To forward a filename from Unity to our web application on Pythonanywhere, we can embed the filename within the encrypted data before uploading it.
 This effectively makes the filename a "header" in the byte stream.

-The filename in the provided Unity project is formatted as onlineVR_{subID}_{timestamp}_B{block}, where {subID} is the assigned subject number, {timestamp} represents the time the data files was creates, and {block} codes the block number since we are uploading data afetr every block.
+The filename in the provided Unity project is formatted as `onlineVR_{subID}_{timestamp}_B{block}`, where {subID} is the assigned subject number, {timestamp} represents the time the data files was creates, and {block} codes the block number since we are uploading data afetr every block.

-Within the Upload() function, we simply retrieve the filename specified in ExperimentHandler.cs, and add it to the data that is transferred to our web application.
+Within the `Upload()` function, we simply retrieve the filename specified in `ExperimentHandler.cs`, and add it to the data that is transferred to our web application.

 ---
 **How the Bottle App Processes Filenames**